myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 ---
 # Welcome to the MyndAtlas Project Website

 This website is part of a project to document and explain my thinking about using a note system ([[✶Note-Systems📒]]) and create an explanatory example, of sorts.
-I am still working out how best to approach this piece of the puzzle.

----
 One of the nuances of my particular use-case[^1] is that I am only intermittently capable of this level of thought-work.
 Although using a note-system doesn't eliminate the pain points of dealing with my limitations, it does make it less painful, and make it easier to rediscover what I was doing before my symptoms so rudely interrupted me.

 ---